Neural Score Matching for High-Dimensional Causal Inference: NEURAL SCORE MATCHING

 This Proposition provides lower- and upper-bounds (in contrast to Proposition \ref{th:tv_eq_bX}) for the Wasserstein- or linear MMD-imbalance in $X$ which depend linearly on the corresponding imbalance in $b(X)$.
-Thus, as in Corollary \ref{cor:all_balancing_matching}, we expect to reduce the imbalance in $X$ when reducing the imbalance in $b(X)$, justifying matching on $b(X)$ as an alternative to matching on $X$.

 One could exploit these bounds by computing them for different balancing scores and choose the one with the lowest (lower or upper) bounds of the interval, or the narrowest bounds.
 One might also perform a type of optimal matching minimising the Wasserstein or linear MMD imbalance in $b(X)$.
 However, it is important to point out that these bounds may be wide depending on the singular values of $W$.
+For example, assume $\Sigma = I$, then $W^+_\Sigma = W^+$.
 When using the operator norm and denoting $\sigma_\text{min}(W)$ and $\sigma_\text{max}(W)$ as the minimal and maximal non-zero singular values of $W$ \footnote{This assumes $W \neq 0$, i.e. we do not have balance in $X$.}, respectively, we have $\frac{1}{|||W|||} = \frac{1}{\sigma_\text{max}(W)}$ and $|||W^+||| = \frac{1}{\sigma_\text{min}(W)}$.
 As a consequence, values within the bounds can vary by a factor of $\frac{ \sigma_\text{max}(W)}{ \sigma_\text{min}(W)}$.
+Further, the strong assumptions on the distribution of $X$ might not hold in practice, especially in the post-matching distribution.

-However, the imbalance in $b(X)$ can also help to speed up computations.
-In Appendix \ref{app:complexity_wass}, we show how the computational complexity of the estimators of the linear MMD and of the Wasserstein distance can be reduced on a lower-dimensional space.
+In addition, the imbalance in $b(X)$ might also help speed up computations.
+In Appendix \ref{app:complexity_wass}, we show how the computational complexity of the estimators of the Wasserstein distance can be reduced on a lower-dimensional space.

-In order to satisfy the assumptions of Proposition \ref{th:wass_and_mmd}, we only use the first layer of a neural network for the purpose of matching; the other layers serve to achieve a better fit of the propensity score model.
-Next, we present theoretical results which allow us to use \textit{any} layer for matching by extending the bounds of the Wasserstein imbalance as follows:
+From the insights of Proposition \ref{th:wass_and_mmd}, we only use the first layer of a neural network for the purpose of matching; the other layers serve to achieve a better fit of the propensity score model.